Official Statistics

 • Deprivation in rural areas tends to be more dispersed.
 Deprivation measures are intended to identify concentrations of deprivation and the more dispersed nature of deprivation in rural areas mean that it less well identified.
 Deprived Rural areas are more prevalent along the East coast of England, in former mining communities in the North of England, and in the South West of England.

-• Whether poverty levels are assessed using relative low income or absolute low income, the proportions of individuals and households living in poverty is lower in Rural areas than in Urban areas.
+• Under both the relative low income and the absolute low-income poverty measures, the proportions of individuals and households living in poverty was lower in Rural areas than in Urban areas in 2023/24.

 • In the last decade, average weekly expenditure (excluding mortgage payments) as a percentage of average weekly disposable income has been higher in Rural areas than Urban areas in all but two years (2013 and financial year 2017/18).

-• Higher proportions of people in Rural areas are satisfied with and have a strong attachment to their neighbourhood than in Urban areas.
+• Proportionally more people in Rural areas are satisfied with, and have a stronger attachment to, their neighbourhood than people in Urban areas.

 Connectivity and Accessibility